Pennsylvania Dementia & Memory Care Facilities

 - Philadelphia - $160 per day

-Other notable affordable memory care locations include Erie county and Luzerne county, with daily memory care costs of $148 and $160 respectively.
+Other notable affordable memory care locations include Erie county and Luzerne county, with daily dementia care costs of $148 and $160 respectively.
 Not sure which option is right for you?
 Call 888 989-7961 for help with finding Pennsylvania dementia and Alzheimer’s care communities for your loved one.

 20 Memory Care Homes in Pennsylvania